 In Thailand, you find the fried tofu sold at the same stall or cart with fried taro.
-It is a wonderful snack even for those who are not so fond of tofu because the sweet cilantro and peanut sauce makes up for the bland tofu.
+It is a wonderful snack even for those who are not so fond of tofu because the sweet and sour cilantro and peanut sauce makes up for the bland tofu.
 I highly recommend this as a snack or appetizer even if you are not a vegetarian.
 I often bring this dish to potlucks because it is fast, tasty and both vegetarians and non-vegetarians enjoy it.

 Tips and Techniques